google-site-verification: google08228614646a3839.html

 dreamstimemaximum_90580811.jpg

-This module gets students hands-on experience with telemetry equipment and the metrics associated with that.
+This module gets students hands-on experience with radio telemetry equipment and its applications in mapping animal movements.

 bottom of page